Geometry Repair Tool

 3.0 Geometry Repair Tool

-1. Click the Eye icon Eye icon on the two horizontal geological surfaces (Open Pit Layer1 and Open Pit Layer2) to see just the pit surface.
+- Click the Eye icon on the two horizontal geological surfaces (Open Pit Layer1 and Open Pit Layer2) to see just the pit surface.
 Expand the clusters in the pit surface to see the individual defects in each cluster.

 The Filtered Results panel allows you to exclude a defect category from the Repair operation.
 Topological problems like Non-Manifold areas, Self-Intersections, and Holes are the most problematic.
 Near-Degenerate Features indicate bad quality geometry, but they aren’t always required to be fixed.